by Elena Greco

 The road back to singing has taken hard work and a lot of faith on my part.
 Singing is my only reason for being, the only true pleasure I have in life, so it was hard to wait and wonder.
 Keeping my mood up was a problem when I wasn’t certain of being able to sing again, so I strengthened my ability to stay focused on the positive and on the job at hand in order to resolve that.

 Now that I’m in the home stretch and expect to be singing professionally again in another couple of months, I can look back on that difficult time.
-One thing that stands out is how few people understood what the potential loss of my voice meant to me and my future (or, perhaps, cared).
+One thing that stands out is how few people understood what the potential loss of my voice meant to me and my future.
 The other thing—the important thing!—is how those few people who did understand supported me in their various ways.
 For this I will always be grateful beyond words; words seems so small compared to what I am feeling.
 My best friend from high school offered emotional support and checked in on me at intervals (in spite of my occasional grumpiness), and my coach/accompanist was there for me every step of the way, allowing me to attempt to sing with an unwell instrument without judgment, something that was essential to my well-being, as well as to my vocal recovery.
-And a couple of singers about my recovery.
-Every word or action of support was enormously appreciated and lifted my spirits.
+Every word or action of support was enormously appreciated.